sophiazzw7/Pediatric-Heart-Surgery-Mortality/README.md

 mortality.
 One common performance metric is the ratio of observed to expected (O to E) mortality rates, accompanied by a 95% interval estimate.
 Ratios significantly higher than 1 indicate hospitals with significantly more deaths than expected, while ratios < 1 indicate the better-performing hospitals.
-You can see in the UNC data that mortality rates were quite high there relative to expectations for the more complex procedures.
 The STS rates each hospital by providing a star rating as follows:
 • one star: higher than expected operative mortality; the 95% confidence interval (CI) for a participant’s risk-adjusted O/E mortality ratio was entirely above the number 1

 • two stars: as expected operative mortality; the 95% CI for a participant’s risk-adjusted O/E mortality ratio overlapped with the number 1

 • three stars: lower than expected operative mortality; the 95% CI for a participant’s risk-adjusted O/E mortality ratio was entirely below the number 1

 An alternative star method, used for adult procedures, awards three stars if the posterior probability that the hospital’s mortality ratio exceeds the STS mean is 0.975 or greater, one star if the posterior probability that the hospital’s mortality ratio exceeds the STS mean is 0.025 or lower, and two stars